 The board's diversity

 Subject to the needs of the ADvTECH board, the board aims to achieve a 50/50 gender balance by the end of 2020.
-Tsec will monitor performance in relation to the above targets and will recommend any changes required to the board for approval.
+Tsec will monitor performance in relation to this target and will recommend any changes to this target to the board for approval.

 Chairman of the board